lucasjellema/expertise-monitor/dev-readme.md

 # Add Deployment to GitHub Pages

-Static web applications such as the OCI File Manager can be published and accessed on GitHub Pages.
+Static web applications can be published and accessed on GitHub Pages.
 This is an easy way to share the application with a wider audience.
 Deployment to GitHub pages can be done from the development environment on the command line using npm after a few simple actions.

 Install npm module gh-pages
 ```